 Basket vs toaster oven

-1. Basket air fryer
+1. Basket style

-The Cosori Air Fryer or the Instant Vortex are great fryers to cook whole chicken because it's so compact yet fits a 5 lb. chicken.
+The Cosori Air Fryer or the Instant Vortex are great fryers to cook chicken because it's so compact yet fits a 5 lb. bird.
 As a result, any mess is contained to a portable drawer that's easy to clean.
 Also, there's no need to truss the bird because the basket allows you to tuck the legs in, which prevents them from drying out.

 Let me just say for now that the basket fryer wins on A) easy cleanup and B) the fact that no trussing is required.
 Stay tuned as I'm planning to share more extensive reviews and test kitchen adventures.